Case Study:

 3. User Experience & Engagement

-• Increased engagement through better contextual linking and categorization
+• Increased engagement through improved contextual linking and categorization

 4. Publisher & Platform Visibility